seanslma/maki/Azure/ML/AutoML.md

 # Automated ML
+automatically run all models and provid the scores for each model and also show the best.

 ## models
 AutoML's forecasting regression models assume that all features provided by the user are `known into the future`, at least up to the forecast horizon.